Java: Colonial periods

 During the Napoleonic Wars in Europe, the Netherlands fell to France, as did its colony in the East Indies.
 During the short-lived Daendels administration, as French proxy rule on Java, the construction of the Great Post Road was commenced in 1808.
 The road, spanning from Anyer in Western Java to Panarukan in East Java, served as a military supply route and was used in defending Java from British invasion.
 In 1811, Java was captured by the British, becoming a possession of the British Empire, and Sir Stamford Raffles was appointed as the island's governor.
-In 1816, under the governorship of John Fendall, Java was returned to the Dutch as per the terms of the Treaty of Paris.
+In 1816, under the governorship of John Fendall, Java was returned to the Dutch by the Treaty of Paris.

 In 1815, there may have been five million people in Java.
 In the second half of the 18th century, population spurts began in districts along the north-central coast of Java, and in the 19th century population grew rapidly across the island.
 Factors for the great population growth include the impact of Dutch colonial rule including the imposed end to civil war in Java, the increase in the area under rice cultivation, and the introduction of food plants such as cassava and maize that could sustain populations that could not afford rice.
 Others attribute the growth to the taxation burdens and increased expansion of employment under the Cultivation System to which couples responded by having more children in the hope of increasing their families’ ability to pay tax and buy goods.
 Cholera claimed 100,000 lives in Java in 1820.

 Japanese prepare to discuss surrender terms with British-allied forces in Java, 1945.

 The advent of trucks and railways where there had previously only been buffalo and carts, telegraph systems, and more coordinated distribution systems under the colonial government all contributed to famine elimination in Java, and in turn, population growth.
 There were no significant famines in Java from the 1840s through to the Japanese occupation in the 1940s.
-However, other sources claimed the Dutch's Cultivation system is linked to famines and epidemics in the 1840s, firstly in Cirebon and then Central Java, as cash crops such as indigo and sugar had to be grown instead of rice.
+However, other sources claimed the Dutch cultivation system was linked to famines and epidemics in the 1840s, first in Cirebon and then in Central Java, as cash crops (indigo, sugar, etc.) were grown instead of rice.